List of MythBusters cast members

 This is a list of cast members of the television series MythBusters on the Discovery Channel.
 In addition to the core cast members, the MythBusters team includes several honorary MythBusters, and some recurring guests.

-Replacement cast
+Mythbusters Reboot cast

 Jon Lung

 Jon Lung is a product designer and graphic designer from Staten Island, New York, known as a co-host on the 2017 revival of the series.
 Lung and his co-host Brian Louden were selected as hosts after winning the reality television competition series Mythbusters: The Search.
 This aired in January and February 2016.

 Brian Louden

 Brian Louden is an American pilot and rescue diver from Houston, Texas, known as a co-host on the 2017 revival of Mythbusters.
 Louden and his co-host Jon Lung won the spots from competition on Mythbusters: The Search, which aired in January and February 2016.

 Original cast

 Recurring experts are sometimes referred to as "Honorary MythBusters".